stevenkoenig/git-novice-topdown/_episodes/05-history.md

 > $ nano equipment.txt #add the following text: spoon
 > $ git commit -m "Compile the utensils we need"
 > $ git checkout HEAD equipment.txt
-> $ cat equipment.txt #this will print the contents of venus.txt to the screen
+> $ cat equipment.txt #this will print the contents of equipment.txt to the screen
 > ~~~
 > {: .bash}
 >